A Comprehensive Plan for Franklin Park

 - Location near O'Hare airport, highways, and rail transportation, with three Metra stops in the community

-- Robust and supportive businesses, notably industry.
-These provide jobs for residents, contribute to the local tax base, and give back to the community.
+- Robust and supportive businesses, notably industrial businesses; these provide jobs for residents, contribute to the local tax base, and give back to the community.

 - Affordable and attainable homeownership